Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Composite/README.md

 ## What

 It is Composite pattern default implementation.
-Since there is not class to extend, only interfaces and traits, you can use it no matter your model looks like and you do have strong typing.
+Since there is no class to extend, only interfaces and traits to add, you can use it no matter your model looks like and you do have strong typing.

 ## Howto